Body Armor 4×4 HiLine Front Bumper For 3rd Gen Tacoma – Install

 Disassembling Front Bumper on 3rd Gen Tacoma

-We then went ahead and removed the front bumper cap from the main body of the bumper.
+We then removed the front bumper cap from the main body of the bumper.

-This is held on with a couple of bolts we already removed, as well as some plastic clips.
+This is held on with a couple of bolts we already removed and some plastic clips.

 Removing Plastic Crash Bar on 3rd Gen Tacoma

-Next, pull the crash pads off of the front of the crash bar.
+Next, pull the crash pads off the front of the crash bar.

 Removing Aluminum Crash Bar on 3rd Gen Tacoma